choria-legacy/mcollective-actionpolicy-auth/README.md

     plugin.actionpolicy.enable_default = 1
     plugin.actionpolicy.default_name = default

 This allows you to create a policy file called default.policy which will be used unless a specific policy file exists.
+Note that if both allow_unconfigured and enable_default are configured all requests will go through the default policy, as enable_default takes precedence over allow_unconfigured.

 Usage
 =============================